Alireza-Torabi/runbooks/infrastructure-management/netbox/upgrade/NetBox_Upgrade_Runbook_v3.0_EN.md

 # NetBox Upgrade Runbook

-> Universal, GitHub-ready runbook for upgrading a native Linux installation of NetBox Community.
+> runbook for upgrading a native Linux installation of NetBox Community.
 >
 > **Scope:** Traditional NetBox deployments installed from a release archive or Git repository, using systemd and an external or local PostgreSQL database.
 Docker/Kubernetes deployments require a different procedure.